DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

   );
 ```

-Now let's move to the browser window and verify, that what we've just implemented works properly.
+Now let's move to the browser window and verify that what we've just implemented works properly.
-In the browser, hover the mouse over any of the nodes and you'll notice that its border has changed the color.
+In the browser, hover the mouse over any of the nodes, and you'll notice that its border has changed color.
 It should look like this:

 ![Highlighted Node](../assets/lesson-6/events-1.png "Highlighted Node")

 Why didn't we set the handler on the shape object itself?
 There are two reasons for that.
-First, we want to highlight the node when the cursor hovers over any part of the node, not just the shape itself.
+First, we want to highlight a node when the cursor hovers over any part of the node, not just the shape itself.
 The second reason is that the events are fired on the top-most objects.
 In our case, if we hovered the cursor over the name of a person, the highlight would disappear despite the mouse being technically over the background.
 Try it for yourself to better understand the issue.

 Because `mouseEnter` and `mouseLeave` are coming from the `go.GraphObject` class, nearly all objects we're creating can have these properties set.
-To sum up object events, let's handle an event that is specific only for one type of object, in this case, `go.TextBlock`.
+To sum up object events, let's handle an event that is specific only for one type of object.
+In this case, `go.TextBlock`.
 Right now we can edit the names of the people, but nothing is stopping us from passing in an empty string.
-To prevent that, we'll use the `textEdited` property which can only be found in `go.TextBlock`.
+To prevent that, we'll use the `textEdited` property, which can only be found in `go.TextBlock`.
 If the user enters an empty string, we'll set the text back to what it was before and alert the user to what happened.

 Add the code below: